lblod/ember-rdfa-helpers/README.md

 The following can be supplied to `ctx.each`:
 - A block which receives a contextual object for fetching content and the property's value as its second argument.
 - `link=true` creates a link to the related resource.

+### component helpers (v0.1.x)
+In order to use the helpers, the first object's scope needs to be defined.
+This is done by use of the `with-rdfa-resource` component.
+Other components can be used by depending on the context object retrieved from this component.

 #### `with-rdfa-resource`